jtangelder/denon-remote/README.md

 Send/get commands from a Denon AV receiver over a network connection.
 Tested for my Denon AVR X1000.
 In the file protocol.pdf you can find all the commands and responses from the device.

-Install Node with Coffeescript, execute `npm install` and run `coffee index.coffee`.
+Install Node with Coffeescript, execute `npm install` and run `coffee server.coffee`.
 It will start a simple webserver on `localhost:8000`, showing you the live status of the device.

 ## How it works